Nokku kooli

-Nokku kooli is a euphemism for extortion by organized labour unions in Kerala under which bribes are paid to trade union activists in exchange for allowing unaffiliated workers to unload their own belongings and materials.
+Nokku kooli is a euphemism for extortion by organized labour unions in Kerala, India, under which bribes are paid to trade union activists in exchange for allowing unaffiliated workers to unload their own belongings and materials.
 This happens with the tacit support of political parties including those in government.
 In Malayalam, 'nokku kooli', translates into 'gawking wages' or 'wages for (just) looking on'.

-Nokku kooli often enjoys a quasi-legal status, legitimized in one case by the Head-load Workers Welfare Fund Board of an industrial zone in Kochi establishing a 'wages list' for jobs that can be completed with machine-driven processes.
+Nokku kooli often enjoys a quasi-legal status, legitimised in one case by the Head-load Workers Welfare Fund Board of an industrial zone in Kochi establishing a 'wages list' for jobs that can be completed with machine-driven processes.

 Modus operandi

-The modus operandi is usually as follows: At almost every industrial zone and residential area in the state, worker's unions posts "lookouts" whose task is to spot vehicles carrying goods.
-Once a quarry is spotted the news is quickly conveyed to all available union members, who then descend en masse to the place where the goods are to be offloaded.
+The modus operandi is usually as follows: At almost every industrial zone and residential area in the state, workers' unions post "lookouts" whose task is to spot vehicles carrying goods.
+Once a quarry is spotted, the news is quickly conveyed to all available union members, who descend en masse to where the goods are to be offloaded.
 Heated negotiations then commence.
 The leaders often demand extortionist rates for doing the work.
 Their demand for a "right to work" is often not matched by an obligation to be efficient.
-So the usual compromise is for pay the union workers a certain amount for just watching - or gawking - while the work is done mechanically or using in-house workers.
-The employer, of course, loses both ways while making a double payment for the same work - he pays one group of "workers" for not working and another for actually getting it done.
+So the usual compromise is to pay the union workers a certain amount for just watching - or gawking - while the work is done mechanically or using in-house workers.
+The employer, of course, loses on both ends while making a double payment for the same work - he pays one group of "workers" for not working and another for actually getting it done.

 A Malayalam Writer, Paul Zacharia, illustrates Nokku Kooli with the following example: